swiftlang/swift-evolution/proposals/0145-package-manager-version-pinning.md

 pinning information with other team members.
 This proposal is aimed at addressing that.

-Thus, although our policy choice here is to not _generate_ pinning information by default in a location which is likely to be checked in, our local behavior on any individual developers desktop is always as if there is some pinning.

 ## Proposed solution

 We will introduce support for an **optional** new file `Package.pins` adjacent